New location reflects the firm’s commitment to strategic expansion in Monmouth County and the central New Jersey region.

 The lawyers in Pashman Stein’s new Bell Works location include:

-Joseph J. (Jay) Colao, Jr., Partner: Colao litigates business disputes.
+Joseph J. (Jay) Colao, Jr., Partner: Colao primarily litigates business disputes.
 He also devotes substantial time and effort to assisting his on-going business clients with avoiding those disputes.
-If litigation proves unavoidable, Jay and the PSWH litigation team, will aggressively and cost-effectively guide the matter towards a financially prudent outcome.
-Jay also handles probate litigation matters, including will contests, fiduciary claims and contested guardianship proceedings as well.
+Colao also handles probate litigation matters, including will contests, fiduciary claims and contested guardianship proceedings as well.
 He also serves as the attorney for the Borough of Spring Lake, is a former assistant counsel for Monmouth County, the Monmouth Construction Board of Appeals and trustee of the Monmouth Bar Association.

-Tracy Julian, Partner: Julian chairs the firm’s Family Law Group and represents clients in all phases of litigation, arbitration and mediation related to family law and business litigation.
-Her family practice serves clients with issues such as divorce, alimony, child support, and custody.
-She also has significant experience in commercial litigation, having handled numerous matters involving LLC and limited partnership disputes.
+Tracy Julian, Partner: Julian chairs the firm’s Family Law Group and represents clients in all phases of litigation, arbitration and mediation related to family law and business conflict.
+Her family practice serves clients with issues such as divorce, alimony, child support, parenting time and custody.
+She is a qualified NJ Ct.
+R. 1:40-12 family law mediator, able to assist clients to resolve their differences through mediation.
+In addition, Julian has significant experience in commercial litigation and frequently handles matters involving dissolution of commercial entities, buy-outs, and the challenges of planning to operate a family business post-divorce.

 Andrew Bayer, Partner: Bayer’s practice focuses on municipal law, land use and civil litigation.
 He serves as General Counsel, Planning Board, and Special Affordable Housing Counsel to municipalities throughout New Jersey.
 He serves as Special Counsel to governmental entities in litigation matters including the defense of civil rights, employment discrimination and New Jersey Tort Claims Act claims.
 In addition, Bayer represents healthcare providers in commercial and employment litigation disputes, and before the New Jersey Department of Health in connection with regulatory compliance issues including Medicaid billing disputes.